MTG/freesound/_docs/api/source/resources.rst

 Response (sound instance)
 -------------------------

-The sound instance response is a dictionary including the following properties/fields:
+The Sound Instance response is a dictionary including the following properties/fields:

 ====================  ================  ====================================================================================
 Name                  Type              Description